-10 things to know about the Wolfe sisters and their Mandy’s
+10 things about the Wolfe sisters and their Mandy’s

 Rebecca and Mandy Wolfe are the sisters behind the popular business Mandy’s.
 They are bubbly, charming, epicurean and opening a new Mandy’s in Old Montreal this week!